openedx/edx-proctoring/docs/testing/test_plan.md

     - [ ] A button or link to continue
 - [ ] Click the link to continue
 - [ ] You should see an interstitial prompting you to set up the proctoring software
-- [ ] Click start system check and follow set up steps according to the proctoring software
+- [ ] Click start system check or copy/paste the exam code to follow steps according to the proctoring software
 - [ ] After set up you should be returned to edx courseware and the start exam button should be enabled
 - [ ] You should see a final interstitial stating the rules of the proctored exam and the time allotted to complete it
-    - [ ] valid link??
+    - [ ] There should be a functioning link to the support docs four proctored exam rules
 - [ ] Click start my exam
 - [ ] You should see the first unit in the exam
 - [ ] The exam timer is shown and functions properly.
 [Exam Timer](#exam-timer)